-- Assistant Professor at Department of Materials Science and Technology, Faculty of Engineering, Niigata University.
-Specially appointed under a project funded by The Japan Agency for Medical Research and Development (AMED) (2019 – now)
+- Assistant Professor at Materials Science Program, Faculty of Engineering, Niigata University.
+Specially appointed under a project funded by The Japan Agency for Medical Research and Development (AMED) (August 2019 – now)

-- Researcher at Graduate School of Advanced Science and Technology, Japan Advanced Institute of Science and Technology (June – August 2019)
+- Researcher at Graduate School of Advanced Science and Technology, Japan Advanced Institute of Science and Technology (June – Juli 2019)

 - Lecturer at Department of Electrical Engineering, Universitas Panca Marga (2013 – 2016)